Narwel99/Selective-attention-in-VLMs/README.md

 ## CODES EXPLANATION
 ### Segmentation process
 This codes allows to visualize videos from the SSV2 dataset.
-It provide a custom interface tho guide the segmentation processus
+It provide a custom interface te guide the segmentation processus
 The interface allow the user to:
 - visualize video frames of the current video by skipping each 10th frames or selecting a specific frame.
 - add or remove points in the current frames (points will create a bounding box to the object, that will be display right after the selection)